 Those of us who live in humid and/or wet climates know that it can really wreak havoc on our expensive tack.
+In these climates, tack can become moldy over time.
 I live in the Northwest of the United States, so I know wet.
 I just recently went to look for a piece of tack only to discover – MOLD and MILDEW.

 #1 – Kill the Spores

 Lay it out in the sun to kill the mold and mildew spores.
 For some of us, that may mean waiting a few days.
 I got lucky and it’s in the 70s this week.
 No sunshine in sight?
 Use a red heat lamp that you can get at your local farm store.
 You want to leave it in the sun/light for at least a few hours.
 Due to the moisture in our air, I left mine out all day.

 Using the white vinegar and gloves so you don’t get the mold on yourself, clean off the mold using the vinegar on a rag or brush.
 Do outside, in a well ventilated area.
 A mask is another good precaution, so you don’t breathe it in.
 If the mold is really thick on in cracks, a toothbrush works well.

 Be sure to use a toothbrush or very small brush to get in between the moldy tack harder.
 Unbuckle all buckles to thoroughly clean.